-Throughout the week, I will be leading and teaching Class 1 and Little Pickles with the assistance of Miss Chammy Mountford and Ms Becky Gorton, our teaching assistants.
+Throughout the week, I will be leading and teaching Class 1 and Little Pickles with the assistance of Miss Chammy Mountford, Ms Becky Gorton and Miss Natalie James, our teaching assistants.
 On a Monday afternoon Miss Mountford will lead the class and deliver Express Arts and Design activities linked to our termly topic and Forest Fridays our outdoor learning session.
 Mr. Chris Cooper is a PE specialist and will be teaching Class One and Two on a Thursday afternoon.
-Every Friday morning, our specialist Forest School teacher, Mrs Ellen Swayne, will be in charge of the class and lead our main Forest School Session until lunchtime.
+Every Friday morning, our specialist Forest School teacher, Mrs Ellen Swayne, will be in charge of the class and lead our Friday Forest School and Outdoor Learning Session until lunchtime.

 Day to Day Essentials: